-As Ambassadors, we assist prospective students and their families in their college search process when it pertains to Montclair State University.
-In an effort to present all that Montclair State has to offer, we lead daily campus tours for prospective students and their families.
-Additionally, we assist the professional staff of the Office of Undergraduate Admissions by facilitating campus wide open house programs, scholar days, freshman welcome programs, and a variety of other on and off campus programs.
-We operate the visit center by answering questions over the phone, via email and in person.
-We assist prospective students with the application process and assist the Admissions staff with the processing of applications and incoming mail.
+Assist prospective students and their families in their college search process when it pertains to Montclair State University.
+Lead daily campus tours for prospective students and their families.
+Assist the professional staff of the Office of Undergraduate Admissions by facilitating campus wide open house programs, scholar days, freshman welcome programs, and a variety of other on and off campus programs.
+Operate the visit center by answering questions over the phone, via email and in person.
+Assist prospective students with the application process and assist the Admissions staff with the processing of applications and incoming mail.

 For more information on the Ambassador program and/or to apply, please visit: http://www.montclair.edu/admissions/ambassador/

 Each Peer Leader will be responsible for meeting the goals and objectives of the Center for Advising & Student

 Transitions.
 Our primary focus is the development of first-year students and to promote their educational and personal growth.
 Peer Leaders are held accountable for student relationships and contacts, community development, policy enforcement, and communications with other team members including faculty and staff.